Czech Republic (Česká Republika) - CZ

 The treatment depends on the duration and severity of the pain.
 Back pain can range from mild to severe.
 It can last a few hours or months.

-It’s important to contact your healthcare professional if you are experiencing pain.
+It’s important to contact your physician if you are experiencing pain.
 If your back pain is caused by a mild strain or sprain, there are a few self-care options to help you diminish the aching.
-Speak to a pharmacist for advice on looking after back pain.

 Rest and avoid strenuous activities